rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 You have to add a description of who in the group is responsible for which section.
 Grading will be individual, so make sure to have an equitative distribution of work.

-Even if your report does not need to specifically divide the text into the above elements, the elements shall be easy to distinguish while reading the document.
+Even if your report does not need to specifically divide the text into the elements described below, the elements shall be easy to distinguish while reading the document.
 Your report will be graded according to the criteria mentioned in the following section.